KronicDeth/intellij-elixir/README.md

 ##### For a function

-1. Place the cursor over the name of callback being referneced.
+1. Place the cursor over the name of callback being referenced.
 2. Display the documentation with either:
    * A keyboard shortcut: F1 to show rendered `@doc`
    * From the menu: View > Quick Documentation